If you’re thinking trends in business communication are just industry buzz, think again.

 It’s likely we’ll see the day when every service we use for work will have a mobile app version.

-Trend #6: Video is a prevalent medium in virtual communication
+Trend #7: Video is a prevalent medium in virtual communication

-In light of that, video has become the most popular internal communication method.
 Aside from making communication more effective and engaging, video helps remote teams feel connected.

 Therefore, more and more companies prioritize video communication as a preferable internal communication medium.

-Trend #7: Leaders are making the effort to beat Zoom fatigue
+Trend #9: Leaders are making the effort to beat Zoom fatigue

 Even though video is currently the most engaging and powerful internal communication medium, it doesn’t mean employees are resistant to Zoom fatigue.

-Hence, managers are finding better ways to avoid the dread associated with attending a series of online video meetings.
+Hence, managers are finding better ways to avoid the dread associated with attending a series of online meetings.

 To overcome Zoom fatigue, managers organize activities like online icebreakers and games — to get people more engaged online.

-To improve meeting flow and shorten the amount of time spent on-screen, they eliminate unnecessary meetings and invite only the necessary teammates to attend.
+To improve meeting flow and shorten the amount of time spent on screen, they eliminate unnecessary meetings and invite only the necessary teammates to attend.

 Aside from that, to avoid unnecessary video meeting overload, managers tend to share positive feedback by text message.
 On the other hand, they give negative feedback via video meetings to avoid miscommunication.

-💡 Pumble Pro tip
+💡 Pumble Pro Tip

 Getting employees’ attention during virtual meetings may be challenging.
 To find out tips on how to make virtual meetings more interactive and engaging, make sure to read our blog post:

-Real-time feedback is considered a powerful performance management strategy.
-As the name suggests, it’s instant feedback that employees receive on a regular basis.
+As the name suggests, real-time feedback is instant feedback that employees receive on a regular basis.

 Hence, instead of waiting for annual or quarterly performance reviews, employees can get more frequent and continuous feedback to ensure they’re taking the right course of action.